gal1419/MERN/README.md

       - [Installation guide](#installation-guide)

 ## Introduction

-This project is based on a the [simple-react-full-stack](https://github.com/crsandeep/simple-react-full-stack);

 This is a full stack [React](https://reactjs.org/) application with a [Node.js](https://nodejs.org/en/) and [Express](https://expressjs.com/) backend.
 Client side code is written in React and the backend API is written using Express.
 This application is configured with [Airbnb's ESLint rules](https://github.com/airbnb/javascript) and formatted through [prettier](https://prettier.io/).